openelb/openelb/README.md

 As we know, In the cloud-hosted Kubernetes cluster, the cloud providers (AWS, GCP, Azure, etc.) usually provide the Load Balancer to assign IPs and expose the service to outside.

 However, the service is hard to expose in a bare metal cluster since Kubernetes does not provide a load-balancer for bare metal environment.
-Fortunately, Porter allows you to create Kubernetes services of type “LoadBalancer” in bare metal clusters, which makes you have consistent experience with the cloud.
+Fortunately, Porter allows you to create Kubernetes services of type "LoadBalancer" in bare metal clusters, which makes you have consistent experience with the cloud.

 ## Core Features